mitchelldmiller/quick-mail-wp-plugin/README.md

 __Who can send mail?__

 * Users must be able to [publish a post](http://codex.wordpress.org/Roles_and_Capabilities#publish_posts) to send an email.

+* WP-CLI: Only administrators can send mail with the `quick-mail` WP-CLI command.

 __Who can send rich text messages?__